 Article Contents

-- What Do You Need to Get Started with Blood & Plunder?
+- What Do You Need to Get Started?

-- How to Buy Into Blood & Plunder
+- Learning How to Play Blood & Plunder

 What is Blood & Plunder?

-Blood & Plunder is a fast-paced 28mm skirmish miniatures game set in the Golden Age of Piracy in the Americas and surrounding Caribbean and Atlantic made by Firelock Games.
-Players can play pirate, colonial, or even native American forces in sea, land, and even amphibious engagements.
+Blood & Plunder is a fast-paced 28mm skirmish miniatures game set in the Golden Age of Piracy in the Caribbean and surrounding Americas made by Firelock Games.
+Players can play pirate, colonial, or even Native American forces in sea, land, and even amphibious engagements.

-Blood & Plunder is a historically based game set that covers the years 1620’s-1730.
+Blood & Plunder is a historically based game set in the timeframe of 1620-1730.
 The ruleset is a flexible system where you can fight epic naval engagements with the likes of Black Bart Roberts, Henry Morgan, and Blackbeard.
-You can defend Spanish a port city from raiding Buccaneers or you can spring the perfect night raid with your Native American braves against an unsuspecting New England village.
-In fact, you can play as any one of 99 different factions under Pirate, Spanish, English, French, Dutch, Native American, and the flags of many minor nations.
+You can defend Spanish a port city from raiding Buccaneers or spring a perfect night raid with your Native American braves against an unsuspecting New England village.
+You can play one of dozens of factions under Pirate, Spanish, English, French, Dutch, Native American, and the flags of many minor nations (e.g. Scotland, Portugal, Sweden, etc).

 How Does Blood & Plunder Play?